 - Medium projects: The renovation of larger homes and the clearance of bushes and trees is best handled by a 20-yard dumpster, which is also suitable for large furniture items.
 20-yard can be used dumpster rentals for concrete, asphalt or dirt products available upon request.

-- Large projects: Commercial projects such as the demolition or renovation of buildings will generally require 30-yard or 40-yard dumpsters, which are higher.
+- Large projects: Commercial projects such as the demolition or renovation of buildings or large roofing jobs will generally require 30-yard or 40-yard dumpsters, which are higher.

-Dumpsters can range anywhere from one ton (minimum) to an excess of 20+ tons depending on the density of the items being disposed.
+Dumpsters can range anywhere from one ton (minimum) to an excess of 20+ tons depending on the density of the items being disposed of.

 As such, Bagster reviews tend to be divided based on the needs of various users, only some of whom can actually complete a project with just one Bag.